Our 5-Step Solution for Your Partner Recruitment Woes

 4. Offer competitive partner programs

-However, as we describe in You Can't Buy Partner Love, some incentives can’t last forever, so make sure your programs sustain value for the partner once they are removed.
+However, some incentives can’t last forever, so make sure your programs sustain value for the partner once they are removed.

 Entice with leads